 He learned conducting from Cultural Medallion recipient Dr. Tay Teow Kiat, Maestro Prof. Xia Fei Yun and attended masterclasses of luminaries including Maestro Tsung Yeh, Johannes Schlaefli, Marc Kissoczy, Kirk Trevor, Colin Metters, Harold Farberman, Oleg Proskumya, Leonid Korchmar, Jorma Panula and Kurt Masur.

-Quek Ling Kiong’s career in professional conducting took off when he became SCO’s first Conducting Assistant in 2003.
-In 2004, he became SCO’s Assistant Conductor as well as the Conductor for the Singapore National Youth Chinese Orchestra (SNYCO).
-In 2005, he debuted with SCO at the opening concert of the 12th International Conference of WASBE (World Association for Symphonic Band and Ensembles).
-In 2006 and 2013, he led SNYCO to perform at the Tainan International Arts Festival and Hsinchu Chinese Music Festival in Taiwan respectively.
+Ling Kiong’s career in professional conducting took off after becoming SCO’s first Conducting Assistant in 2003.
+In 2004, he became SCO’s Assistant Conductor cum Conductor for the Singapore National Youth Chinese Orchestra (SNYCO).
+Since then, he has led SNYCO to perform at Tainan International Arts Festival, Hsinchu Chinese Music Festival in Taiwan, and various cities in China.

-Quek Ling Kiong was appointed as SCO’s Resident Conductor from 1 January 2013 and SNYCO’s Music Director from 1 January 2016.
+Ling Kiong was appointed as SCO’s Resident Conductor from 2013 and SNYCO’s Music Director from 2016.